Anxiety in the new age – I hope this helps you copeTweet

 See, times have changed and whether you have an anxiety disorder or not, you are undoubtedly feeling the near-constant fear your anxiety produces.
 Angst is a “fight, flight or freeze” response.
 It’s what kept your ancestors alive back in the day.
 However, in more modern times, such as the era we all find ourselves living in, its side effects manifest themselves in two ways.

 Firstly, loss of control.
 We are social creatures and need connection because of it.
 Our free will to move about has been seriously impacted, leaving us feeling a little trapped and powerless.
 The good news?
 It’s absolutely normal to feel this way.
 Perhaps we can find comfort in evaluating how we are feeling.
 In other words, if you are feeling powerless, is this an inappropriate response, given the times we are living in?
 Of course not.
 What you are feeling is a normal reaction to an abnormal situation.
-It’s ok, to feel this way, it’s normal so please, don’t be too hard on yourself for it.
+It’s okay, to feel this way.
+It’s normal – so please, don’t be too hard on yourself for it.

 Another way to dampen down this fire in the mind is to do a gratefulness inventory.

 What makes not knowing so problematic is that with each question comes a fictitious story that we build up around them.
 For example, you may start to construct a fantasy around that vacation.
 “What if we are housebound till June when I am supposed to go?”
 “I bet I won’t be able to go!”
 “Damn, I have been saving for years – of course, this virus would do this to me.”
 Now, you’re at a constant level eight on the anxious scale.

 Like what you are reading?
 Check out my latest posts below.
 Or click here